-- On short- and long-term operation - Enabling faster troubleshooting and service
+- On short- and long-term operation - Enabling faster troubleshooting and service have questions about the Nilfisk to Nilfisk contracts for the sale 5C50 machines and/or manually a TrackClean or other connectivity ocument.

 All such data involves machine operation ONLY, and does not include the names of any persons.